elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 - A Certificate of Deposit is a type of savings account offered by banks that offers a higher interest rate in exchange for the customer agreeing to keep the money deposited for a fixed period, such as 6 months, 1 year, 5 years, etc.

-I also added additional columns, helper columns, where  when I considered some variables need to be bined to offer a more straightforward analysis.
+I also added **additional helper columns** to the dataset, particularly where certain variables needed to be **binned or grouped** to support a more straightforward and meaningful analysis.

+This allowed for:
+- Cleaner segmentation (e.g., income ranges, age brackets)
+- Easier trend identification across categorical variables
+- Improved clarity in pivot tables and visualizations

 </details>